 - Aggressive drivers—and drivers who allow their aggression to morph into road rage

-Distracted driving has become such a growing concern that the federal government has .
+Distracted driving has become such a growing concern that the federal government has devoted a website to the issue.
 Anytime a driver doesn’t focus all attention on the singular task of driving safely, that driver engages in distracted driving.

 Distracted driving is broken into three categories: visual distractions that engage the driver’s vision, cognitive distractions that engage the driver’s thoughts, and manual distractions that engage the driver’s hands.